-Primary Classroom
+The Classroom

 The children in a Montessori classroom are of a mixed age group, ranging from 2-1/2 to 6.
 The classroom (or "prepared environment") contains developmental materials designed to provide absorbing learning activities for these varied ages and sensitive periods.
 Younger children look up to older children who, in turn, have the opportunity to reinforce what they have already learned by helping the younger children.
 With mixed ages, the children learn to work as a family, yet develop at their own pace.